AngLihenshuai/dashcoveryWeb/README.md

-# dishcoveryWeb
-The website for Dishcover App
+This is for plater website